SAFE-ICU/wiseR/README.md

 # wiseR
-An end-to-end Bayesian Networks interface enabling users for observational and causal reasoning, learning, inference, statistical validation and dashboard deployment.
+An interactive Bayesian Networks GUI enabling users for observational and causal reasoning, learning, inference, statistical validation and dashboard deployment.

 (Link to pre-print coming soon)